thingsboard/thingsboard.github.io/docs/iot-gateway/config/modbus.md

 ![image](/images/gateway/gateway-modbus-rpc-2.png)
 {: refdef}

+{% capture methodFilterOptions %}
+Also, every telemetry and attribute parameter has GET and SET RPC methods out of the box, so you don’t need to configure it manually.
+{% endcapture %}
+{% include templates/info-banner.md content=methodFilterOptions %}

 ## Section "slave": description and configuration parameters
 Starting with version 3.0, Gateway can run as a Modbus slave.
 In order to configure Gateway as a Modbus slave, specify the "slave" section in the configuration file.